-Like with everything else in SEO and search marketing, certain social media companies are fighting back against those who use gated content as a means to artificially boost their social media profile for the sake of increased search rankings.
+Like everything else in SEO and search marketing, certain social media companies are fighting back against those who use gated content to artificially boost their social media profile for the sake of increased search rankings.

 For instance, Facebook has been hit the most with people forcing visitors to like or share a post only for the sake of viewing content.

-As of last month, Facebook has shoot back by changing their terms of service policy to place those who are using gated content tactics and strategies in breach of their TOS.
+As of last month, Facebook has shot back by changing its terms of service policy to place those who are using gated content tactics and strategies in breach of their TOS.

-So, if you’re using gated content via Facebook on your Profile, Business Page or website, you better undo it, or call the company that set it up to quickly take it down.
+So, if you’re using gated content via Facebook on your Profile, Business Page, or website, you better undo it or call the company that set it up to take it down quickly.

 If you don’t, then you risk losing access to your Facebook profile and account for your business.